NikhilSDesai/solar-valuation/README.md

 # Solar Asset Valuation

 Teaching myself more about data engineering, Monte Carlo Simulation and building apps on streamlit.
-Inspired by Sustainable Infrastructure work being done at Vallorii.
+Inspired by work being done at Vallorii.

 Monte Carlo simulation for solar PV project valuation.